hunterxcobby/100-days-of-code/log.md

    - Emphasized redundancy at the internal component, system, and site levels for robust protection.

 3. **HTTP vs. HTTPS:**
-   - Explored the secure version of HTTP, HTTPS, highlighting its role in encrypting data between browsers and websites.
+   - learned the secure version of HTTP, HTTPS, highlighting its role in encrypting data between browsers and websites.
    - Pointed out the visual indicators in browsers for HTTPS connections.

 4. **How HTTPS Works and HTTPS Certificate:**